hankchanocd/git-overview/README.md

 $ git overview
 ```

-`git overview` is adaptable to large repo.
-While some features like `git summary` will show more contributors' info in large repo, features like `git effort` are turned off to avoid long hanging.
+`git overview` is adaptable to large repos.
+While features like `git summary` shows more contributors' info in large repos, features like `git effort` that traverse the whole `.git/` are turned off to avoid long hanging.

 ## Changelog